- What Is a Project Schedule?

 6. Assign Resources

+Resource management and project scheduling are closely related.
 Every task on your schedule should have the related resources and costs associated with completing it.
-Tasks aren’t done on their own, and without mapping the proper resources to each task you’re in danger of going wildly over budget.
+Tasks aren’t done on their own, and without mapping the resource availability to each task you’re in danger of going wildly over budget.
 With resources attached to tasks, you can more accurately plan your team’s time and keep their workload balanced.

-How to Maintain Your Project Schedule During Execution
+How to Manage Your Project Schedule During Execution

-Once you’ve got all the pieces of your schedule together, the last thing you want to do is manually punch it into a static document like an Excel spreadsheet.
+Once you’ve got all the pieces of your schedule together, the last thing you want to do is manually punch it into a static document like a Google sheets or a Microsoft Excel spreadsheet.
 Project management software can automate much of the process for you.

 What Are Project Scheduling Tools?